zanzlender/dos-upload-test/README.md

 # DigitalOcean Spaces - upload test

 How to clone and use this repo:
-1. Go to Spaces > Manage keys >  Generate new key and secret > Copy it into .env.example (note: the endpoint should be like this: https://fra1.digitaloceanspaces.com/ not the full one)
+1. Go to Spaces > Manage keys >  Generate new key and secret > Copy it into .env.example (note: the SPACES_API_ENDPOINT should be like this: https://fra1.digitaloceanspaces.com/ not the full one)
 2. Rename .env.example to .env
 3. In /api/get-presigned-url change your **region in s3Client**, **bucketName** and, path to your bucket/folder in the **key** variable
 4. **IMPORTANT!** Go to your Spaces bucket > Settings > Add CORS > Allowed headers and Origin should be * , and select all methods for now